licg9999/review-of-state-management-in-react/02-reducer-like-solutions-redux-and-its-family/README.md

 }
 ```

-Additionally, when a function wrapped with `useCallback` in a view component needs to access a state, it can use the state getter instead of the state directly to avoid getting itself regenerated on rerendered so to avoid performance issue to some degree.
+Additionally, when some `useCallback` wrapped function in a view component needs to access a state, it can use the state getter instead of the state directly to avoid getting itself regenerated on rerendered so to avoid performance issues to some degree.
 Though, a small problem of the state getter is, it can't access the latest value state immediately after an action is dispatched because the state accessed by the getter only gets refreshed on rerendered.

 The general idea of the implementation with `useReducer` is almost the same as that with Redux except that there is no app-specific setup like the Redux setup.